C9Shen/RingMenu/README.md

 # RingMenu
-This AddOn for Classic WoW (v.
-1.13) adds an additional circular action bar that normally remains hidden but can be summoned by a click of a (mouse) button.
+This AddOn for Classic TBC WoW (v.
+2.5.1) adds an additional circular action bar that normally remains hidden but can be summoned by a click of a (mouse) button.

 All credit for this addon goes to original owner https://github.com/jsb/RingMenu.
 This is a fan made branch for fun.